Diler Himmat Khan: Early life and background

 Diler's birth was much rejoiced at and he was given the title of Muzaffar Jang by his father.

 Reign

 On his father's death in 1771, Diler Himmat Khan succeeded him as the Nawab of Farrukhabad.
-His father, Ahmad Khan Bangash, had spent a large portion of his reign fighting against the Maratha Empire.
-Thus, he allied with the ruler of Awadh, Shuja-ud-Daula in 1773 to expel the Marathas.
+Early in his reign, he was forced to seek the aid of the ruler of Awadh, Shuja-ud-Daula in 1773 to expel the Marathas who had attacked Farrukhabad.
+According to a "Hamilton", this Maratha army was actually a small raiding party.
+Hamilton held Muzaffar Jang in low opinion, stating him to be a weak and ignorant young man.
 However, he became a tributary of Awadh in 1774 after the First Rohilla War.
 The British Governor-General of India, Lord Cornwallis considered Muzaffar Jang to be "either a madman or an idiot".
-Muzaffar Jang died on the 22nd of October 1796, alllegedly poisoned by his eldest son Rustam Ali Khan.
+Muzaffar Jang died on 22 October 1796, allegedly poisoned by his eldest son Rustam Ali Khan.